How do I obtain a police report?

 Where are the Sheriff’s Office Sub Stations located?

-The Sheriff’s office currently has two sub stations- one in Chester on Piney Narrows Rd. , and one in Sudlersville on South Church St. Sub Stations are not manned they are utilized by the deputies as a place to conduct investigations, interview individuals, complete paperwork, and make phone calls.
+The Sheriff’s office currently has two sub stations- one in Chester on Piney Narrows Rd. , and one in Sudlersville on South Church St. Sub Stations are not staffed regularly however, they are utilized by the deputies as a place to conduct investigations, interview individuals, complete paperwork, and make phone calls.

 How do I report suspected drug activity in my community?

-You can call our Narcotics Unit at 410.758.TIPS, or submit a request online.
+You can call our Queen Anne’s County Drug Task Force at 410.758.TIPS, or submit a request online.

 What is the difference between a Peace Order and a Protective Order?